danitcodes/scrabble_ruby/README.md

 ## By Danielle Thompson

 ## Initiated 6.24.21.
+Last updated 6.25.21.

 ### Description

-This repository is a Ruby basic practice exercise working with hashes, test-driven development and continued learning basic Ruby syntax.
+This repository is a Ruby basic practice exercise working with hashes, regular expressions, test-driven development, and continued learning with basic Ruby syntax.
 Scrabble Score is a method that takes a word and returns the Scrabble score for that word.

 ### Objectives